Aaron-Bopp/TIM/30_Topics/32_Terms/Imagined reality.md

 [[Imagined reality]] is explored in [[books_Sapiens|Sapiens by Yuval Noah Harari]], as a mechanism by which [[Greater cooperation and communication has lead to the success of humans as a species]] but it is also the fundamental mechanism behind [[Belief pulls you forward into life]].

-Of course you can opt out of the imagined reality at any time, some may even think of this as [[enlightenment]], but the affects that this imagined reality has on our lives are nearly unavoidable.
+Of course you can opt out of the imagined reality at any time, some may even think of this as [[enlightenment]], but the effects that this imagined reality has on our lives are nearly unavoidable.
 These unavoidable effects are better thought of as the [[Imagined order]]

 **See**::
 *`$=customJS.dv_funcs.outlinedIn(dv, this)`*